Mariannebp/Community-Science-Museum/README.md

 ## Description

 The Community Science Museum is a website for a new museum coming near you.
+Here viewers will find information about what the museum has to offer, both in type of exhibitions and of the museums facilities.
+Vickitors are also able to contact the museum tickets and other questions or feedbak

 This website was my first semester project at Noroff.
 The assignment was to create a website for the Community Science Museum using HTML and CSS.
 The target group were school children aged 7-15, and families.
 The site should be informative and engaging, but also encourage the viewers to come visit the actual museum.
 We were given a folder with images and text we could use.